 Michael Newnham has a rich background in symphonic, opera, ballet and pops conducting through Europe, Asia and Canada.
 A native of Hamilton, Ontario, Mr. Newnham pursued his musical education at the Chopin Academy of Music in Warsaw, the Indiana University School of Music, and the University of Toronto.
 While still a student, he became a member of the Conducting Staff of the Warsaw Chamber Opera, leading performances to great critical acclaim.

-Along with his duties as Music Director of the Kawartha Youth Orchestra, Michael Newnham is the Music Director of the Peterborough Symphony Orchestra and the newly appointed Interim Music Director of Orchestra Toronto.
-He remains Principal Guest Conductor of Symphony New Brunswick.
+Along with his duties as Music Director of the Kawartha Youth Orchestra, Michael Newnham is the Music Director of the Peterborough Symphony Orchestra and the Principal Guest Conductor of Symphony New Brunswick.
+He has also just been appointed Music Director of Orchestra Toronto, beginning with the 2019/20 Season.
 A born communicator, Mr. Newnham’s informal, informative and humorous ‘Meet the Maestro’ pre-concert chats have opened the world of music to a wide audience in Peterborough.

 His passion for music education and making music with young people has been reflected in his work with various Youth Orchestras, and as a faculty member of Music at Port Milford.
 He has also been Guest Professor of Conducting at the Taegu Hyosung University in South Korea.